Sequential Monte Carlo EM for multivariate probit models: Methodology

-To remove the above ambiguity, $Q$ can be redefined to respect the invariance of the likelihood, for example by replacing $(\Sigma,\beta)$ in \eqref{eq:qoriginal} by their projection $(\Omega,\lambda)$.
-Such a replacement effectively enforces invariance of the resulting function $\tilde{Q}$ with respect to a rescaling of $(\Sigma,\beta)$, making constrained and unconstrained maximization identical.
-However, this is no longer true if we perform a (cyclical) two-step conditional maximization.
-With the replacement $\tilde{Q}$ becomes
+To remove the above ambiguity, $Q$ can be redefined to respect the invariance of the likelihood, for example by replacing the parameters $(\bs{\Sigma},\bs{\beta})$ in \eqref{eq:qoriginal} by their projection $(\bs{\Omega},\bs{\lambda})$.
+Such a replacement effectively enforces invariance of the resulting function $\tilde{Q}$ with respect to a rescaling of $(\bs{\Sigma},\bs{\beta})$, making constrained and unconstrained maximisation identical.
+However, this is no longer true when a (cyclical) two-step conditional maximisation is performed.